JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-29-hop-skip-and-a-jump.md

 ![sand-dollar](/images/sand-dollar.jpg#vert)

-*A sand dollar "test" I found while snorkeling*
+*A sand dollar skeleton, or "test", I found while snorkeling*

 After exploring for a short time, Jules and I donned our gear and hit the water.
 It had been far too long, we were so happy to see our fish friends again.
 The water was cooler than anticipated but what can you expect when snorkeling in January?